-Academic Warning - Students who drop beneath a GPA of 2.0 for a semester will be placed on Academic Warning.
-This student is required to develop and complete a Student Learning Plan (SLP).
+Academic Warning - Students who drop below a GPA of 2.0 for a semester will be placed on Academic Warning.
+This student is required to receive Academic Assistance (collaborative study or peer tutoring) during the semester at least twice per week and develop a Student Learning Plan (SLP).

 Academic Probation - Students who do not raise their GPA above a 2.0 after being on Academic Warning for a semester will be placed on Academic Probation.
-Once again the student will be required to develop and complete an SLP.
+In addition to receiving Academic